Cosmin-Croitoriu/CV/README.md

 #### Adaptable
 I love to try new things, experiment and learn from experiences to improve.
 #### Teamwork
  I love being part of a team, able to integrate very fast in any team environment, share my ideas and learn from others.
+#### Self-Management
+ I have worked as self-employed as a HVAC engineer, taking part in various projects and contracts.
+I have always managed to self-organize, take initiative, contribute and complete contracts at the highest standards.

 ### Education
+ #### Alexandru Ioan Cuza University *(September 2004 to April 2008)*
+* Linguistics Degree in Romanian and Italian language.
+ #### CSBS College *(September 2013 to April 2015)*
+* Level 2 Diploma (6035) in Domestic Plumbing and Heating.
+ #### MPower Training *(September 2015 to January 2016)*
+* NVQ Lev 2 in Domestic Plumbing and Heating.
+ #### Barking and Dagenham College *(September 2017 to April 2019)*
+* Lev 3 Diploma in Mechanical Engineering: Domestic and Commercial Plumbing and Heating.
  #### Makers *(April 2019 to July 2019)*
 * Intensive coding bootcamp.
 * Fast paced.
 * Elaborate introduction into coding, promoting Agile Development and TDD approaches to software engineering.
 * Full stack development and projects.
 * Values: Agile/XP.
-* Languages: Ruby, JavaScript, Java, HTML/CSS
+* Languages: Ruby, JavaScript, Java, HTML/CSS.
-* Testing: RSpec, Jasmine, Capybara, JUnit
+* Testing: RSpec, Jasmine, Capybara, JUnit.
-* Web Frameworks: Sinatra, Ruby on Rails
+* Web Frameworks: Sinatra, Ruby on Rails.
 * Databases: PostgreSQL.
- #### Barking and Dagenham College *(September 2017 to April 2019)*
-* Lev 3 Diploma in mechanical engineering: Domesticc plumbing and Heating
- #### Alexandru Ioan Cuza University *(September 2004 to April 2008)*
-* Linguistics Degree in Romanian and Italian language

 ### Experience
+* 6 Years (2001 - 2007) as a bartender/waiter in different touristic resorts trough Europe (Germany, Italy, Austria) during the Summer holidays, having seasonal contracts, in my last years of highscool and troughout the university.
+* 1 Year (2007 - 2008) Call Center operator (Open Mind Group Romania) in Italian language.
+* 3 Years (2008 - 2011) Gaming company (WowBeez) as admin and custommer support.
+* 8 Years (2011 - 2019) Self-employed as a Mechanical Engineer (Domestic and Commercial HVAC industry).
-* 4 Exciting months into coding trough Makers
+* 4 Exciting months into coding trough Makers.
-* 8 Years experience as a mechanical engineer (domestic and commercial heating industry)